Learn Bebop scales part 2

 In order to create a bebop scale to fit a half diminished chord (min7(5)), use the minor bebop scale 3 half steps up from that chord.

 There is much debate as to which note to add when playing these scales.
 There’s something to be said for the argument that if a minor7 chord is functioning as a II, then adding a note between 7 and 8 (rather than 3 and 4) results in more chord tones occurring on downbeats.

 If you wish to look further into this subject I would recommend David Baker’s How To Play Bebop.

-I have now produced 22 video lessons in my Learn Jazz Piano course.
+I have now produced all 31 video lessons of my Learn Jazz Piano course.
 You can find them by clicking here.